How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 5. Choosing the best application method

-Next, choose the best application method — brushing, spraying, dipping, or another method.
-Determining the right application method depends on a few factors like cost, size, the complexity of the application area, and desired throughput speed.
+Next, choose the application method that best fits your process, whether it’s brushing, spraying, dipping, or another method.
+The right application method depends on factors like cost, part size, application complexity, and desired production speed.

 Spraying